geek/mn-swl-workshop/final/SOLUTION.md

 docker-compose up -d
 ```

-Now everything is running on the Triton!
+Now everything is running on Triton!

 To find your frontend IP use: